Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Computational Sciences

 Beyond traditional NLP techniques, advanced models like \textbf{\em Support Vector Machines (SVMs)} and \textbf{\em Convolutional Neural Networks (CNNs)} have been applied. \citet{Gunawan16} deployed SVM alongside {\em k-nearest neighbors (KNN)} to detect online child grooming conversations, achieving high accuracy in classifying conversations based on predefined grooming characteristics. \citet{rezaee2023detecting} explored {\em contrastive chat embeddings} to enhance the effectiveness of SVMs by distinguishing typical from atypical conversation patterns.
 Deep learning models such as CNNs have been leveraged for their ability to detect complex patterns in unstructured text data. \citet{Munoz_Isaza_Castillo_2021} used CNNs to extract invariant features across chat logs, highlighting their utility in monitoring online interactions.
 However, CNNs require {\em large, annotated datasets}, which are often costly and scarce.
 Simpler models, such as {\em Naïve Bayes}, remain relevant for their {\em ease of interpretation}, although they may oversimplify linguistic dependencies.

-The effectiveness of ML models in cybergrooming detection is heavily influenced by \textbf{\em dataset composition}.
-Many datasets (e.g., PJ), focus on {\em predator-centric interactions}, leading to biases where models excel at identifying offenders but struggle to detect vulnerable victims. \citet{guo2023text} highlighted this limitation, showing that current models classify groomer intent more accurately than victim susceptibility.
+A central limitation across computational studies is \textbf{\em dataset composition}, as many benchmark corpora remain predator-centric.
+This bias leads models to excel at identifying offenders while struggling to detect vulnerable victims. \citet{guo2023text} highlighted this limitation, showing that current models classify groomer intent more accurately than victim susceptibility.
 Additionally, {\em linguistic and cultural biases} in predominantly English-language datasets reduce accuracy across different languages and contexts.
-To address these issues, researchers should adopt {\em data augmentation techniques} and develop {\em multilingual training corpora} to improve model generalizability.
+To address these issues, researchers should adopt {\em data augmentation techniques} and develop {\em multilingual training corpora} to improve model generalizability; a structured overview of these evaluation methods is provided in Table~\ref{tab:evaluation-methods-computational} in Appendices.

-To evaluate these tools, studies employ various metrics, summarized in Table~\ref{tab:evaluation-metrics-computational}.
+To evaluate these tools, studies employ various metrics, summarized in Table~\ref{tab:evaluation-metrics-computational} in Appendices.
 Key metrics include {\em precision and recall}, which are vital for detection accuracy.
 Precision minimizes false positives, essential in social and legal contexts, while recall ensures comprehensive case coverage.
-The {\em F-Score} balances both but may be sensitive to data imbalances, prompting the use of {\em ROC curves and AUROC scores} for a refined evaluation of model discrimination capabilities.
+The {\em F-Score} balances both precision and recall for evaluating a single model’s performance, but can be affected by data imbalance.
+To complement this, studies also report {\em ROC curves and AUROC scores}, which assess a model’s discrimination ability across thresholds and are particularly useful for comparing models or handling imbalanced datasets.
 Additionally, \citet{Eilifsen_Shrestha_Bours_2023} utilized {\em Youden’s Index} to optimize sensitivity and specificity, ensuring effective differentiation between grooming and non-grooming conversations.

 \textbf{\em Human evaluation} is also employed in computational cybergrooming research. \citet{Wang21-eancs} randomly selected 200 conversation samples to be evaluated by three human graders, who compared chatbot-generated responses to those from the PJ dataset, determining which response was more appropriate based on historical conversational context.
 This approach ensures that chatbot responses are both {\em realistic} and {\em appropriate for preventing cybergrooming}.